MPIBGC-TEE/bgc_md2/README.md

 ## Installation
+We assume here that you have a recent installation of python3 and conda.
-* For developers who work with CompartmentalSystems LAPM and testinfrastructure simultaneously:
+For developers who work with CompartmentalSystems LAPM and testinfrastructure simultaneously:
    * Clone the repository and its [submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules):
    ```
    git clone --recurse-submodules https://github.com/MPIBGC-TEE/bgc_md2.git